A mad scientist, a gorilla with a human heart, and a circus on the brink.

 An insane scientist doing experimentation in glandular research becomes obsessed with transforming a female gorilla into a human...even though it costs human life.

-Captive Wild Woman is a 1943 American horror and science fiction film directed by Edward Dmytryk about an insane scientist obsessed with transforming a female gorilla into a human, regardless of the human cost.
+Captive Wild Woman is a 1943 American horror and science fiction film directed by Edward Dmytryk about a scientist obsessed with transforming a female gorilla into a human, with deadly consequences.

 - Director